-You need to upload JDBC driver twice, once in EXAoperation and once in BucketFS.
-The driver uploaded in EXAoperation is used by the EXALoader to run the IMPORT statements generated by the virtual schema adapter.
-The driver uploaded to BucketFS is used by the virtual schema adapter to read metadata from the data source.
-Do the following to deploy the JDBC driver files:
+The JDBC Driver is used by the EXALoader to run the IMPORT statements generated by the virtual schema adapter and to read metadata from the data source.
+To upload the JDBC driver, see Add JDBC Drivers.

 Some JDBC drivers may contain multiple files and you need to upload all of them.
 For more information, see Supported Data Sources.